×

 • Your injury or condition limits your athletic performance

 One of the most common injuries in athletes, ACL tears can range from mild to severe.
 In situations where the ligament is completely torn from the bone. it will be necessary to surgically reattach the ligament to regain proper movement.
-This typically involves an incision done under general anesthesia followed by a stiching of the ligament back to the proper location.
+This typically involves an incision done under general anesthesia followed by a stitching of the ligament back to the proper location.
 It typically takes about 9 months for a patient to regain full range of motion.

 Knee arthritis comes in many different forms.
 When it becomes severe enough that range of motion is severely limited, surgery will be necessary to correct it.
-Oftentimes total knee replacement surgery will be recommended.
+Oftentimes, total knee replacement surgery will be recommended.
 This is meant to reduce pain by replacing damaged joints with smooth artificial ones to regain range of motion and eliminate pain.

 Sprains are often mild, but when ligaments are torn, surgery may be needed to correct the knee.
-X-rays and MRI’s may be necessary to determine the extent of your injury.
-There are many forms of sprains, so once your physician has determined the correct course of action, they will advise you on the path to recovery.
+X-rays and MRIs may be necessary to determine the extent of your injury.
+There are many forms of sprains, so once your physician has determined the correct course of action, they will advise you on the path to your recovery.

 Knee Clinics in Wake County